marle3003/mokapi/docs/examples/tutorials/simple-kafka-api.md

 # Get started with Kafka

-In Mokapi, we can create a Kafka topic with an AsyncAPI specification file.
-This example is intended as a starters guide so that you can quickly and easily create your own mocked Kafka topic.
+This tutorial provides a step-by-step guide to mocking a Kafka topic using Mokapi and verifying that a producer generates valid messages based on an AsyncAPI specification.
+This approach enables the simulation of Kafka environments without requiring a live Kafka cluster.

 ## Create AsyncAPI file